 And so Del Pratt was sent from the Yankees, just as they were about to embark on a decade of dominance, to the Red Sox, a team entering a decade of despair.
 Del would have no more worries about how third-place money would be distributed.
 This was the first trade that the new Yankee business manager Ed Barrow, who had been the Red Sox manager, made.
 One of the hallmarks of his Yankees career was supporting the authority of his managers, keeping away challenges from both above and below -- owners as well as players.

 For a while, it seemed that Del would not report to the Red Sox and would retire from baseball.
 The day after he was traded to the Red Sox, the Michigan athletic director, P.J.
 Bartelme, was emphatic that Del was under contract to his school.
-The Sporting News reported that Del had signed for $5,000 a year with Michigan.
-Red Sox owner Harry Frazee said that he'd offer Del far more money to stay in baseball.
+Red Sox owner Harry Frazee said that he’d offer Del far more money to stay in baseball.
+In late February 1921, Del wrote Frazee that “it is impossible for me to resign but if you as an outsider can make it possible for me to leave with a clean slate,” he’d like to play for the Red Sox.

-Del maintained a relationship with that university.
-He helped football coach Yost during the baseball off-season for a few years and also coached the freshman basketball team.
+Del maintained a close relationship with the University of Michigan.
+He helped football coach Yost during the baseball season for a few years and also coached the freshman basketball team.
 Del was such a favorite of the school that when the Red Sox first visited Detroit during the 1921 season in mid-May, the Tigers had a Del Pratt Day, with a section of seats set aside for Wolverines fans.
 Del was even honored one evening that week at a university banquet.

 He had a terrific season in 1921, with career high marks in batting, on-base, and slugging averages (.324, .378, .461).
 His eye was better than ever; he struck out only ten times in 521 at bats.
 While he was slowing down on the basepaths, with only eight steals, his glovework still sparkled.
 He teamed with shortstop Scott for 90 double plays.